Does your back hurt when you stand? Here’s what you can do to relieve the pain.

 Spine-health and balance

-In a healthy spine, the muscles of the lower back (extrinsic and intrinsic) are actively contracting and relaxing as you stand.
+In a healthy spine, the muscles that support it (extrinsic and intrinsic) are actively contracting and relaxing as you stand.
 These contractions are always working to maintain your balance.

 When these muscles are functioning properly, the distribution of weight and force on your discs and facet joints are balanced and even.